Rock That 4C Natural Hair Type!

 This hair type has the potential to look different in various hairstyles because of its shrinkage.

-This hair type also holds protective styles, such as braids and twist, longer than others.
+This hair type also holds protective styles, such as braids and twists, longer than others.

 4C Natural Hair Extensions